Models of Software Development Life Cycle: Importance of SDLC

 Architectural Design

-The architectural design consists of modules, their functionalities, interfaces, database relationships, architecture diagrams and technology details.
+The architectural design consists of modules, their functionalities, interfaces, database relationships, architecture diagrams, and technology details.
 It is also referred to as High-Level, which creates a blueprint for the hardware, software and network diagram of the system.

 The high-level design focuses on overall system architecture and design which provides an overview of solution, platform, service, and process.
 An Integration test plan is developed in this phase to test the ability of the software.